Ethical Investing: How You Can and Why You Should

 One of the most effective ways to encourage more people to shop ethically and support the development of more ethical businesses is through ethical investment.
-The idea of using your money wisely has been around for a long time, but only recently has it become a mainstream means of supporting a good cause.
-With a growth in awareness about ethical investment’s benefits on the part of companies as well as investors, it is becoming ever easier to put your money where your mouth is.
+The idea of using your money responsibly has been around for a long time, but only recently has it become a mainstream means of supporting a good cause.
+With a growth in awareness about the benefit of ethical investments on the part of companies as well as investors, it is becoming increasingly easier to put your money where your mouth is.

-During the twentieth century, more churches, charities and individuals began to take ethical criteria into account when making investment choices.
-An ethical investment ideology began to develop in the US as controversy over American involvement in the Vietnam war led to the founding of the Pax World Fund in 1971, which aimed to avoid investments associated with the war.
-In the 1980s, the apartheid regime in South Africa was the focal point for ethical investment and, indeed, its success as a tool of protest there accelerated its acceptance and growth around the world.
+During the twentieth century, more churches, charities, and individuals began to take ethical criteria into account when making investment decisions.
+An ethical investment ideology began to develop in the United States.
+Controversy over American involvement in the Vietnam war led to the founding of the Pax World Fund in 1971, which aimed to avoid investments associated with the conflict.
+In the 1980s, the apartheid regime in South Africa was the focal point for ethical investment and, indeed, its success as a tool of protest there accelerated its popularity and growth around the world.

 How do I begin?

 The first step towards positive investing is to identify what social, environmental, and other ethical issues are most important to you.
 Areas of concern can be wide ranging, from animal testing to gambling, from human rights to nuclear power, from environmental enhancement to community projects.
 Identifying these areas will reflect the type of companies you want to invest in or to avoid.

 It is important, however, to remember that there is no such thing as a perfect company.
 All are involved in activities that someone somewhere will object to, and none go far enough in terms of positive social and environmental contribution to satisfy everyone all of the time.
 Ethical investment is about compromising and prioritising.